jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-15 InstructLab and how it helps.md

 # InstructLab and how it helps

+!(graphics/ah-ha.png)
 InstructLab is an open-source project by IBM and Red Hat that enables community-driven customization and tuning of large language models (LLMs) for generative AI applications, focusing on accessibility and cost-effectiveness.
+It helps drive community development of LLMs and for buisnesses it enables them to easily customise their in house LLM!